 Do you accept e-transfers?

-Not at this time.
-We accept payments by Credit Card (Visa, Mastercard, American Express, Discover), PayPal, and cheque (or check, depending on how you spell it).
-You can donate via Credit Card or PayPal by clicking here.
+Yes!
+Please send etransfers to [email protected], and send us an email with your name to let us know who it's from.
+We also accept payments by Credit Card (Visa, Mastercard, American Express, Discover), PayPal, cryptocurrency, and cheque (or check, depending on how you spell it).
+You can donate via Credit Card, PayPal, or cryptocurrency by clicking here.
 Our mailing address for cheques is:

 1424 Commercial Drive

 CANADA V5L 5G3

 If you are a corporate donor hoping to make a major gift ($500 and up) and want to pay by wire transfer, please get in touch with Dylan ([email protected]) and he can send you the invoice and wire transfer details.